samsonosiomwan/SQL-model/README.md

 # How to use;
 -clone this repository
--follow the instructions on main.py
+-set up postgres/sqlite database environment and keep it running -follow the instructions on main.py
 - set up database by removing comment # from the setup in main.py
 - set up seed initial data by removing the # from 'check_set = set_up.setup_default_data()' on main.py